KirbyPenguins/webdev-lab-notebook/reflection.md

 ## Java

 For Week 7 Javascript I had to rely a lot on the videos. on the videos for exercise 4 and 5.
 I found that they were a little helpful, I think in the future they should be more focused towards assignment #3 since I had to do a lot more research to understand the javascript more.
-I do not think that there are any other excersise that would have helped me more, perhaps maybe more excersise with button handeling.
+I do not think that there are any other excersise that would have helped me more, perhaps maybe more excersise with button handeling or maybe more.

+PLEASE NOTE JQUERY is not done because I assumed that we did not have to work on it since you told us that it was not assigned.